Navigation

 Strange and Interesting Walk #3

 Strange and Interesting Walk #3 will take you to a part of Paris Tom's pretty sure you'd never go to on your own.
-You'll be tooling around in the Butte-aux-Cailles neighborhood in the thirteenth arondissement, an area Tom is pretty sure you won't find in most guidebooks.
+You'll be tooling around in the Butte-aux-Cailles neighborhood in the thirteenth arondissement, Rue Gérard an area Tom is pretty sure you won't find in most guidebooks.
 You'll be glad about this, because I can almost promise you there will be very few people walking around this utterly charming, quiet, and village-like part of the city.
 It's so different from the rest of Paris, in fact, that you'll feel as though you're someplace in the south of France.
-This walk is not only significantly quieter than the other two; it's also much shorter and easier to do.
+This walk is not only significantly quieter than the other two; it's also much shorter and easier to do (it's about a mile, so you can time both when you do this walk and the activities you engage in while you're doing it).
+Sundays are especially nice for walking around here because of how alm things are, but remember also that many establishments will be closed on that day.

 At the end of the street, take a slight left onto the rue du Moulin des Prés (the street of the mill of the fields), and then an immediate right onto the rue Gérard.
 Right away you'll get the village feel here.
 This part of Paris wasn't incorporated into the city until the nineteenth century, which may account for the look and feel of the place.